ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/exchange/oneliners.md

-# Exchange Powershell Quick Commands
+# Exchange PowerShell Quick Commands

 List all messages out from a specific domain within a specific time::